Skip to main content

 Ireland’s CAP Strategic Plan

-Ireland’s Strategic Plan has a budget of just under €10 billion for the 2023-27 period, with about 60% allocated to direct income support and 40% to sectoral support and rural development measures.
+Ireland’s CAP Strategic Plan has a budget of just under €10 billion for the 2023-27 period, with about 60% allocated to direct income support and 40% to sectoral support and rural development measures.

-The Irish Strategic Plan aims to reduce the income gap between farming and other sectors of the economy and €590 million of the funding is dedicated to promoting a more balanced distribution of support towards small and medium sized farms.
+The Irish Strategic Plan aims to reduce the income gap between farming and other sectors of the economy and over €590 million of the funding is dedicated to promoting a more balanced distribution of support towards small and medium sized farms.

-The new CAP encourages young farmers to join the profession and almost €178 million of funding will be allocated to complementary income support for young Irish farmers.
+The new CAP encourages young farmers to join the profession and almost €178 million of EU funding is being allocated for complementary income support to young Irish farmers.

 Currently less than 7% of Irish farmers are under the age of 35.
 The CAP aims to boost that figure and help new generations of farmers with measures such as: